mark-pitblado/vikunja-tui/README.md

 # vikunja-tui

+> [!NOTE]
+> While you are welcome to use this tool, I would also recommend checking out [cria](https://github.com/frigidplatypus/cria) which has an even better feature set and more active development.

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-%23FE5196?logo=conventionalcommits&logoColor=white)](https://conventionalcommits.org)

 This is a simple terminal user interface for [vikunja](https://vikunja.io).
 The purpose is to allow users to manage tasks from the terminal, using their own API key.
 This project is not managed or affiliated with the Vikunja team.